Matcha: Japan

-Introduction of powdered tea
+Powdered tea first arrived in Japan around the 12th century.
+It can be traced back to Tang dynasty China, where Chinese Zen (Chan) monks were the first to grind bricks of tea into fine powder with a pestle and mortar.
+Japanese monk Myoan Eisai traveled to China around the late 1180s, and encountered a drink at the temples there that the Chinese called as "mo cha", which involved pouring hot water over powdered tea and whisking it with a bamboo whisk.
+Eisai was credited to have brought back this Song dynasty style of tea preparation to Japan.
+In China, this practice of mo cha however faded over the next centuries during the Ming dynasty, but it continued in Japan, and become a key part of Japanese Zen Buddhist culture.

+According to the Report of the 2020 Culture of Life Research Project (Tea Ceremony) published by the Government of Japan, they wrote;

+During the Kamakura period, a new method of tea drinking—matcha (tencha)—was introduced by Chinese merchants visiting for trade or by monks who had studied in China...

+During this period, matcha was served by having guests hold a tenmoku bowl filled with powdered tea (matcha).
+Servants carrying a jōhei (tōbin) and a chasen (tea whisk) would circulate, pour hot water, and stir the mixture.
+This method of preparing tea was documented in Song Dynasty tea texts, such as Emperor Huizong's Grand Treatise on Tea, confirming it was existed during the Song Dynasty.
+The "Four-Head Tea Ceremony" performed at ancient Zen temples like Kennō-ji and Kennin-ji actually preserves this ancient form.

-Powdered tea is generally believed to have been introduced to Japan in 1191 by the Zen monk Eisai, who brought it from the Song dynasty in China along with tea seeds.
-He authored the (喫茶養生記, Kissa Yōjōki) and presented it to Minamoto no Sanetomo, the third shōgun of the Kamakura shogunate, in 1214.
+Eisai authored the (喫茶養生記, Kissa Yōjōki) and presented it to Minamoto no Sanetomo, the third shōgun of the Kamakura shogunate, in 1214.
 At the time, tea was regarded as a form of medicine.
 The Kissa Yōjōki describes the methods of tea preparation Eisai observed during his time in the Song dynasty.
 According to the text, tea leaves were plucked in the morning, steamed immediately, and then placed on a roasting rack to be left overnight.
 This method is believed to have been introduced to Japan at that time.
 However, a major difference is that modern matcha production omits the long roasting process, apart from drying for approximately 30 minutes.
 At the time, the tea was a brownish-black lump, rather than the bright green powder of modern matcha.
 It is thought that this lump tea was ground into powder and consumed in a manner similar to modern matcha.